-Squeezing 2 terabytes of storage into a hard drive this small is a marvel of modern engineering.
+Squeezing 2 terabytes of storage into a conventional hard drive this small is a marvel of modern engineering.
 It also offers a fast read/write speed of up to 120Mb per second.

 If your data storage needs are less than 2TB, look no further than this portable hard drive.
-Plus it comes in a couple of sleek finish options: platinum and gold.
+Plus, it comes in a couple of sleek finish options: platinum and gold.

-So in the unfortunate event your hard drive is stolen, no one but you can access your sensitive or personal information like photos of your passport, financial documents, or travel itineraries.
+So in the unfortunate event that your hard drive is stolen, no one but you can access your sensitive or personal information like photos of your passport, financial documents, or travel itineraries.

 If you’re an adrenaline junky and plan on carrying your hard drive along on your outdoor adventures, you should opt for LaCie’s Rugged USB-C portable external hard drive.

-Samsung has made a major investment in solid state memory drives, and the SSD T5 is their top-of-the-line product.
-It uses solid state memory which makes it faster than the other portable drives we’ve reviewed here – with transfer speeds up to 540MB per second.
+Samsung has made a major investment in solid-state memory drives, and the SSD T5 is their top-of-the-line product.
+It uses solid-state memory which makes it faster than the other portable drives we’ve reviewed here – with transfer speeds up to 540MB per second.

-Solid state memory also means there are no moving parts.
-Because of this and it’s metal housing, Samsung’s T5 drive can withstand a drop from up to 6.5 feet!
+Solid-state memory also means there are no moving parts.
+Because of this and its metal housing, Samsung’s T5 drive can withstand a drop from up to 6.5 feet!
 It also offers data encryption and password protection so any personal data you store on the T5 will be safe in the event of theft.